dweb87/dweb87.github.io/_posts/2025-02-15-beyond-the-marketing-funnel.md

 Rather than viewing consumer behaviour as a rigid sequence, we should be looking for patterns - the recurring ways people engage with brands, make decisions, and form habits.
 Some patterns are organic, shaped by cultural shifts and digital ecosystems.
 Others can be designed and reinforced by brands to guide users toward meaningful engagement.

-Engagement is a two way thing (think Serre's Parasite that takes and gives).
-Successful brands don’t just react to consumer behaviour - they actively help to shape it through the media, content, sites, and products they put into the world.
+Engagement is a two way thing (think [Serre's Parasite](https://www.upress.umn.edu/9780816648818/the-parasite/]) that both takes and gives).
+Successful brands don’t just react (take) to consumer behaviour - they actively help to shape it through the media, content, sites, and products they put into the world.
 They create desires, rituals, habits, and systems that engage people long before and after a purchase.
 The real challenge is understanding how to identify, amplify, and build these patterns - both consumer's and brand's - into marketing strategy.

 ### What Comes Next?

-Moving beyond the funnel means rethinking how we segment audiences: not by who they are, but by how they behave; how we create engagement loops; and how brands can develop their own patterns to reinforce consumer action.
+Moving beyond the funnel means rethinking how we segment audiences: not by who they are, but by what they do: how they behave; what triggers that behaviour; how we create engagement loops; and how brands can develop their own patterns to reinforce consumer action.

 In upcoming pieces, we’ll explore: